krujos/goservice/README.md

 ## How did we get here?

 I needed to figure out how the buildpack names a go app.
 Usually the name of the directory is used if `go build|install` does not receive a `-o` flag.
 I could not figure out how CF would know what to feed for `-o`, so I started looking at how the [go buildpack](https://github.com/cloudfoundry/go-buildpack) lays out the project directories.
-[I discovered the build pack uses the ImportPath in Godeps.json to name the executable](https://github.com/cloudfoundry/go-buildpack/blob/master/bin/compile#L121).
+[I discovered the build pack uses the `ImportPath` in Godeps.json to name the executable](https://github.com/cloudfoundry/go-buildpack/blob/master/bin/compile#L121).

 So the buildpack must do something with name right?
-[Line 176](https://github.com/cloudfoundry/go-buildpack/blob/master/bin/compile#L176) is where it makes a directory with the name, and then by convention go names the executable (because it's got a main) to the name of the directory.
+[Line 176 & 177](https://github.com/cloudfoundry/go-buildpack/blob/master/bin/compile#L176) is where it makes a directory with the name, and then by convention go names the executable (because it's got a main) to the name of the directory.
 So standard go conventions so far.

 So, I know something goofy must be happening in Godeps.json, lets look at or ImportPath.
 [We reference the current directory Lets change that to something more conventional.](https://github.com/krujos/goservice/commit/995619bea518b40a817b2d8e4f76139b1b68bf3c)(you might have to click "show diff")!